There’s FAMILY FUN Out Here

 Group Whitewater Rafting

-Each day boasts a different get-outdoors experience on the water with unique views and experiences.
-Sojourn this year includes educational programming each day from our neighbors in conservation and environmental education, camping at various parks, and even special events.
+Each day boasts a different get-outdoors adventure on the water with unique views and experiences.
+Sojourn this year includes educational programming from our neighbors in conservation and environmental education, camping at various parks, and special events.

 Learn more and register below!